ydm/QuoteNFT/README.md

 ### TODOs:

-- Use array instead of map [here](https://github.com/ydm/QuoteNFT/blob/main/contracts/QuoteNFT.sol#L35)?
+- Should I use array instead of map [here](https://github.com/ydm/QuoteNFT/blob/main/contracts/QuoteNFT.sol#L35)?
 - Etherscan expects `totalSupply()` apparently.
+Even for ERC721s.
+- What happens with a quote/image when an NFT is burnt?